Selling Birds Online

 Many established breeders maintain their own website or Instagram page as their primary sales channel.
 A dedicated website with your available birds, pricing, shipping policy, and about page builds long-term credibility.
 Instagram works well for bird breeders because it is a visual platform — beautiful bird photos attract followers who become future buyers.
 Building your own brand takes time but eventually reduces your dependence on third-party platforms.

-Pricing birds correctly is both an art and a science.
+Pricing birds for sale correctly is both an art and a science.
 Price too high and birds sit unsold for months, costing you in feed and care.
-Price too low and you undervalue your work and undercut the market.
+Price too low and you undervalue your work, undercut the market, and attract buyers who may not provide proper care.
+Understanding how to price your birds competitively while covering your costs is essential for any breeder who wants to sell birds online sustainably.

 Research Market Rates